-The Johnson County Board of Commissioners approved a 50 percent abatement for 10 years for the corporation.
-Construction on the warehouse was completed in 2008, and since then the company that owns the land has paid tax bills that include a 75 percent abatement.
+Johnson County commissioners only approved a 50 percent abatement for 10 years for the corporation.
+Construction on the warehouse was completed in 2008, and since then, the company that owns the land has paid tax bills with 75 percent abatements.

-Since the billing error was brought to the county’s attention, steps are being taken to remedy the situation.
-Revisions to the faulty tax bills have been sent, Johnson County Appraiser Paul Welcome said.
+Since the billing error has been brought to the county’s attention, steps are being taken to remedy the situation, and the revisions to the faulty tax bills have been sent, Johnson County Appraiser Paul Welcome said.

-Kimberly-Clark leases the land and warehouse from USAA, which financed construction of the property using Industrial Revenue Bonds, or IRBs.
-The county offered a 50 percent abatement to assist in the sale of bonds for the project.
-The tax savings were passed on to Kimberly-Clark.
+Kimberly-Clark, which leases the land and warehouse from USAA, financed construction of the property using Industrial Revenue Bonds, or IRBs.

 Garms said the error is being rectified.

-“We will continue to do that to make sure there are no errors,” she said.
+“We will continue to do that to make sure there are no errors,” Garms said.

-Officials at Kimberly-Clark said they are working to rectify the mistake.
+Officials at Kimberly-Clark said they are working to rectify the mistake as well.

-USAA’s 2008 bill included another mistake.
+The company’s 2008 bill included another mistake.
 That year, the land, which is billed separately than the building, was classified as non-profit, vacant land rather than commercial land.
-Welcome said the misclassificiation was a result of old software, which has since been updated.
-The mistake gave the corporation a $6,100 tax break that, due to state law, can not be rectified.
+Welcome said the misclassification was a result of old software, which has since been updated.
+The mistake gave the corporation a $6,100 tax break that due to state law can not be rectified.

-In the meantime, the Gardner Edgerton School District, the primary tax collector on the property, stands to receive a large bump in revenues when the corporation and county correct the abatement error.
-According to estimates, the school district will receive a revenue boost of more than $150,000.
+In the meantime, the Gardner Edgerton School District, the primary tax collector on the property stands to receive a large bump in revenues when the abatement error is corrected.

 “I’m kind of curious if we’re going to see a formal letter on that or if we would just see a slightly higher delinquent tax,” he said.